If you are the average Canadian, you lose 23% of your earned income to tax 1.

 By understanding dividend taxes, you will be able to limit losses to tax.
 You can do this by allocating dividend-yielding stocks and ETFs among tax-sheltered and taxable accounts in a smart way.

 Dividend Mechanics – How does a Dividend Work?

 By owning stock, you own a fraction of a business.

 The business has two main ways of returning money to shareholders.
 (1) It can buy back shares, or (2) it can pay a cash dividend.

 Alternatively, the business could reinvest its earnings back into the business to increase future earnings.
 A business will elect to pay a dividend when there is no better alternative use of cash.

 Dividend payments are normally made once per quarter.
 That equates to one payment every three months.

 Why do Canadian Dividends Have Low Tax Rates?

 When a company pays a dividend, it does so with after-tax earnings.
 Therefore, the company pays tax on its earnings before distributing a portion of earnings to you, in the form of a dividend.
-The dividend you receive has already been taxed by the Canadian government.

 How do taxes effect dividend reinvestment?